moayadeldin/deeptune/README.md

 **Notes:**

-> 1. Pre-released version of *DeepTune* currently doesn't support PEFT for GPT-2.
+> 1. *DeepTune* currently doesn't support PEFT for GPT-2.

 > 2. Kindly note that *DeepTune* for images and texts only accepts Parquet files as an input.
-The parquet file expected is actually containing two columns, If we work with images, then the two columns are [`images`, `labels`] pair. **Images must be in Bytes Format for efficient representation, and labels must be numerically encoded**.
+The parquet file expected is actually containing two columns (among potentially many), If we work with images, then the two columns are [`images`, `labels`] pair. **Images must be in Bytes Format for efficient representation, and labels must be numerically encoded**.
 If we work with text, then the two columns are [`text`, `labels`] pair.
 For text, **label column must be numerically encoded also.**

 ## Getting Started: Your First *DeepTune* Run